Setours’ Protocols for Safe Travel in South America

 - Be sure to check our Coronavirus Updates and take note of the latest requirements and restrictions for our destinations throughout South America.

 - The use of a face mask is mandatory in public spaces throughout our destinations.

-- During domestic or regional flights in South America and at the airport in Lima, you are required to wear a face mask as well as a face shield.
+- During domestic or regional flights in South America and at the airport in Lima, you are required to wear 2 face masks.
 Before boarding, a body temperature check will be conducted and hands and footwear must be disinfected.

 - We strongly recommend purchasing adequate travel insurance with COVID-19 coverage before arriving in South America.
 While authorities in Peru do not require it, it is a compulsory prerequisite to enter CHILE (minimum coverage of USD 30,000 per traveler).

 - Some insurance companies are offering the option to customize your coverage (including trip cancellation fees before departure, emergency medical expenses abroad, repatriation if you have COVID-19 during the trip)

 - At this stage, only Peruvian and Chilean authorities have defined protocols for an international traveler with apparent COVID-19 symptoms.